Homesteading Family Logo

 No matter what the meal, depending on what time of year it is determines whether I’m grabbing fresh produce from the garden, frozen veggies from the freezer, or canned, dehydrated, and freeze-dried food from the pantry.

-For example, if it’s springtime we have fresh greens, asparagus and peas.
-I can make asparagus soup and pasta primavera with some of my homemade pasta, pair it with whatever meat needs to be used up and call it a meal.
+For example, if it’s springtime, we will have fresh greens, asparagus and peas.
+I can make asparagus soup and pasta primavera with some of my homemade egg noodles, pair it with whatever meat needs to be used up and call it a meal.

-If it’s the dead of winter and there’s not a fresh vegetable in sight, then we’ll utilize some of our home-canned black beans, freeze-dried corn, and canned bone broth to make up a soup, stew, or chili.
+If it’s the dead of winter and there’s not a fresh vegetable in sight, then we’ll utilize some of our freeze-dried vegetables, home-canned black beans, and canned bone broth to make up a soup, stew, or chili.

 Or maybe it’s our dehydrated tomatoes, dried herbs, and homemade farm cheese for pizza night.